8th Grade Parent Night

-- The Fine Art requirement may be fulfilled by passing any of the music or art department classes as well as the following classes:
+- The Fine Art requirement may be fulfilled by passing any of the music, art, or theater department classes.

-- The Career & Technology Education credit requirement may be fulfilled by passing two semester classes within the following departments: Business Technology, Family & Consumer Science, Technical Education
+- The Career & Technology Education credit requirement may be fulfilled by passing two semester classes within the following departments: Agriscience Education, Business, Family & Consumer Science, Technology & Engineering Education

 - Every student is required to enroll in Physical Education each semester of attendance except when enrolled in Health Education sophomore year.